tomeskenazi/bitnamitools/README.md

 Assumptions:
 - **Jenkins** is used as the CI tool of choice at Bitnami.
 - This script **runs on Jenkins master** instance to avoid interacting with slave nodes.
 This avoids deploying the *AWS shell* on other instances.
 - The following plugins will need to be installed: **GIT Plugin** and **SSH Slaves Plugin**.
-This is to allow Jenkins to pull the latest script from the master branch
+This is to allow Jenkins to pull the latest script from the master branch and connect to slave nodes via ssh.
 - **Jenkins job is kept simple**: to avoid complicating version-controlling, Jenkins jobs should be kept simple.
 In this case, source control pulls the latest code available in the CMS, the build steps are limited to running the script, and post-build steps are inexistent.

 Improvements:
 - Other CI tools (such as Travis or CircleCI) should be considered if used at Bitnami.
 - This script should be scheduled to run on a regular basis, weekly for instance.
 - The Jenkins job could be enriched by:
-  - Adding post-build alerts (email notification for instance) to notify a sysadmin of the machines flagged as 'not used anymore'.
+  - Adding post-build alerts (e.g. email notification) to notify a sysadmin of the machines flagged as 'not used anymore'.
   - Keeping track of flagged machines to make sure they are not used anymore.
-For instance, after having been flagged three times, they could automatically be suspended and a notification sent to or sysadmin to deal with the final decommissioning phase or to the last users who logged into the flagged instances before it could be fully decommisionned
+For instance, after having been flagged three times, they could automatically be suspended and a notification sent to a sysadmin to deal with the final decommissioning phase or to the last users who logged into the flagged instances before it could be fully decommissioned
   - Keeping track of the hostnames, logged-in users, and the number of times VM instances have been flagged as unused: this is useful to automate any decommissioning and generate statistics (number of instances flagged, decommissioned, new instances, types of machines, etc.).
 This could be achieved by connecting to an external database for instance.
 - Automatically decommissioning these instances are not recommended without making sure all acceptable criteria have been covered.
 Such a feature could be an extension of this script or another dedicated script.
 In all cases, a final warning notification should be sent to a sysadmin before the script wipes the instances for good.